 It ended up being a great decision, and I saved hundreds of dollars.

-There is only so much going on inside an alkaline water machine.
+There’s only so much going on inside a water ionizer.

 First, the water is filtered.

-Then it enters the chamber with the metal plates to undergo the electrolysis process.
+Then, it enters the ionization chamber with the titanium plates to undergo electrodialysis.

-This process is what produces the alkaline ionized water with alkaline minerals in it.
+This process is what produces alkaline ionized water with alkaline minerals in it.

-Why pay thousands more for something that is doing the exact same thing?
+Why pay thousands more for something that’s doing the exact same thing?

 Well, for some people, the amount of money doesn’t matter when they buy a brand they love.

-It’s up to you to decide which brand you prefer and if the extra money for the Kangen is worth it.
+It’s up to you to decide which brand you prefer and if the extra money for the Kangen Water machine is worth it.

-One verified purchaser couldn’t afford the Kangen and decided to buy the Bawell after doing a bunch of research on different ionizers in the family’s price range.
+One verified purchaser couldn’t afford a Kangen Water machine and decided to buy the Bawell Platinum after doing a bunch of research on different ionizers in the family’s price range.